input-output-hk/cardano-sl/docs/configuration.md

 * `mainnet_base` configuration serves as a basis for other mainnet configurations and shouldn't be used directly.
 It also can be used as a basis for non-mainnet configurations.
-* `mainnet_example_generated` configuration is an example of mainnet configuration where genesis is provided by spec.
-It shouldn't be used directly, only as an example.
 * `mainnet_full` configuration is what core nodes use in real mainnet. `mainnet_wallet_win64` and `mainnet_wallet_macos64` are almost same, but they have different `update` configurations